 Swap in leftover homemade pancakes from the weekend or pick up a low sugar frozen waffle.
 I like Kashi or Vans brand.

-- Breakfast: Banana Pancakes or waffles (homemade, leftover, or frozen from the store), Kefir, berries
+- Breakfast: Banana Pancakes or waffles (homemade, leftover, or frozen from the store), milk, extra sliced banana

 - Morning Snack: Homemade Granola Bar (or a store bought one) with optional milk

 - Lunch: Spinach and Cheese Pizza Roll, fruit and cucumbers

 - Afternoon Snack: Strawberry Banana Smoothie with Cauliflower

 - Dinner: Broccoli Pesto Pasta, Pan-Seared Chicken, side applesauce

 TIP: Each day should include an iron-rich source to help kids get enough of that nutrient.